NATASHA-ct/weather-data-analysis/README.md

 6: Find the number of records where the wind speed is greater than 24 km/hr and visibility is equal to 25 km.
 - 308

-7: What is the mean value of each column for each weather condition?
--

 8: Find all instances where the weather is clear and the relative humidity is greater than 50, or visibility is above 40.
 - https://luxdevcommunity.slack.com/files/U0783C8AVGE/F07FBLWAECV/image.png